-During the year ended September 30, 2011, the Organization entered into a five year real property lease for its corporate offices.
+During the year ended September 30, 2011, the Organization entered into a five-year non-cancellable real property lease for its corporate office.
+During the year ended September 30, 2016, the lease was extended for an additional period of five years.
 Future minimum lease payments are as follows for the years ending September 30: